City-Bureau/field-guide/site/content/on-assignment/live-tweeting.md

 ## TIPS

-1. **Get the basics:** Include information like the meeting start time, the number of people at the event (not including city officials), an explanation of what the agency does in case your readers aren't familiar with it and the agenda items for the day.
-2. **Get the details:** List names of presenters at the meeting (include titles, affiliations and twitter handles, if applicable, and any stated goals of the meeting.
+1. **Get the details:** List names of presenters at the meeting (include titles, affiliations and twitter handles, if applicable, and any stated goals of the meeting.
 When possible include solutions and next steps presented.
-3. **Post visuals:** Add multimedia (Twitter allows for photos, videos and GIFs) and links to relevant external content, such as timely news articles and official website links.
+2. **Post visuals:** Add multimedia (Twitter allows for photos, videos and GIFs) and links to relevant external content, such as timely news articles and official website links.
-4. **Know the quotes:** Tweet the main concerns of attendees and why those concerns were raised by tweeting or paraphrasing relevant comments or concerns from officials and attendees.
+3. **Know the quotes:** Tweet the main concerns of attendees and why those concerns were raised by tweeting or paraphrasing relevant comments or concerns from officials and attendees.
-5. **Join the conversation:** Retweeting can be as useful as tweeting.
+4. **Join the conversation:** Retweeting can be as useful as tweeting.
 Watch and quote tweet conversations related to your meeting or the issue at hand via hashtags, i.e. words or unspaced phrases with a number sign or pound sign (#) placed before it (ex: #Documenters #FieldGuide).
-6. **Describe the scene:** Describe features of the room and/or the overall environment (i.e. Was the crowd eager or angry?
+5. **Describe the scene:** Describe features of the room and/or the overall environment (i.e. Was the crowd eager or angry?
 Did the presenters seem prepared?)

 ##

 ## CHECKLIST

-* Create a Twitter account if you don’t have one
+* Do you have a Twitter account?
+Is it set to public so anyone can follow along with your live-tweet threads?
+If so, great!
+If you don't have a Twitter account or prefer to keep yours on private settings, create a new account [here](https://twitter.com/i/flow/signup).
 * Call ahead to check for available wi-fi connection
 * Search and use popular or common hashtags related to the meeting, department or issue
 * Send multiple tweets via a single “thread”